Fernando Alonso: Early life and karting career

 Alonso was born on 29 July 1981 to a working-class family in Oviedo, Asturias, Northern Spain.
 He is the son of the mine shaft explosives factory mechanic and amateur kart driver José Luis Alonso, and his wife, the department store employee Ana Díaz.
 Alonso has an elder sister, Lorena, who is a doctor.

-He was educated at the Holy Guardian Angel Primary School (Spanish: Santo Ángel de la Guarda) in Oviedo from 1985 to 1995 under the Basic Education System (Spanish: Educación General Básica).
+Alonso was educated at the Holy Guardian Angel Primary School (Spanish: Santo Ángel de la Guarda) in Oviedo from 1985 to 1995 under the Basic Education System (Spanish: Educación General Básica).
 Alonso attended the Institute Leopoldo Alas Clarín of San Lazaro (Spanish: Instituto Leopoldo Alas Clarín de San Lázaro) until his career in motor racing caused him to leave during his Curso de Orientación Universitaria (English: University Orientation Course) in 2000.
 He was granted a permit to study away from school, after he disobeyed his mother's orders and seldom attended classes.
 He achieved a good academic performance by asking his classmates for notes and was unproblematic.